AjayG1026/Wildfire-Spread-Prediction-Using-U-Net/ndws_western_dataset/README.md

 ## ❌ Delete this File

-After placing the dataset in this folder, **please delete this `README.md` file** to avoid confusion when using or pushing to GitHub.
+After placing the dataset in this folder, **please delete this `README.md` file** to avoid confusion when using.